nicholaswilde/recipes/docs/desserts/1-bowl-vegan-gluten-free-carrot-cake.md

 Remove from oven and let rest in the pans for 15 minutes.
 Then carefully run a knife along the edges and gently invert onto cooling racks to let cool completely.

-### Step 6
+!!! note

-NOTE: This cake needs to cool completely.
+    This cake needs to cool completely.
 It benefits from plenty of airflow, and the flavors develop as the cooling process goes on.
 If short on time, you can speed the cooling by placing the cakes in the refrigerator or freezer until very cool to the touch.

-### Step 7
+### Step 6

 Once cooled, you can serve as is or frost!
 For frosting, you have several options!
 See options above.

-### Step 8
+### Step 7

 Store leftovers at room temperature, covered, for 2-3 days, in the refrigerator for 3-4 days, or covered well in the freezer for several weeks.
 However, it's best when eaten fresh.

-### Step 9
+!!! note

     Do note that, if using vegan cream cheese or yogurt in the frosting, the cake should be stored in the refrigerator.
     From the refrigerator, let set out for 10 to 15 minutes before serving so it warms a bit and becomes more tender.
     Let thaw completely from the freezer.

 ## :link: Source